BackupTheBerlios/hjb-svn/trunk/docs/rst/delete-connection-factory.rst

 :Returns: N/A

-This **DELETE** request removes the registration of the connection factory with the specified URI from the HJB runtime.
+This **DELETE** request removes the connection factory with the specified URI from the HJB runtime application.
 This command

 * removes all the connections and sessions created by the connection factory.